igor223tgec/Nominatree/README.md

 # Nominatree
-A simple script made to add taxa of a FASTA sequence header to a phylogenetic tree in which had only accession codes.
+A simple script made to add taxa from a FASTA sequence header to a phylogenetic tree in which had only accession codes.